 Light On the Modified Mercalli Scale. |

-| Tsunami Risk: | Low tsunami risk Earthquakes under MAG-6.5 do not usually cause tsunami's.
+| Tsunami Risk: | Tsunami very unlikely Earthquakes under MAG-6.5 at depths deeper than 100km are very unlikely to cause tsunami's.
 Always stay cautious - More info here. |

 Minimal impact predicted